AMReX-Combustion/PeleLM/Docs/source/Tutorials_TripleFlame.rst

      | |c| |
      +-----+

-This initial solution is constructed via the routine ``init_data()``, in the file ``Prob_nd.F90``.
+This initial solution is constructed via the routine ``pelelm_initdata()``, in the file ``pelelm_prob.H``.
 Additional information is provided as comments in this file for the eager reader, but nothing is required from the user at this point.

 Numerical scheme